vegaøyan world heritage

 The time of change

-When depopulation of the islands began after the war, the eider population declined.
-In the 1980s and 1990s, mink wreaked havoc in most of the old downy shelters and only a few eider ducks were found in the houses and nests that the islanders built for them.
-Following World Heritage status, the tradition has been taken up on more and more islands.
-In 2016, 1,273 birds nested in seven of the old downy shelters and around 3,200 nests were made.
-18 bird keepers are working to preserve the tradition, compared with six or seven people when work on World Heritage status began in 2000.
+When the depopulation of the islands started after the war, the eider population declined.
+In the 1980s and 1990s, mink ravaged most of the old down shelters and only a few eiders were left in the houses and nests that the islanders built for them.
+Since the World Heritage status, the tradition has been taken up in more and more islands In 2016, 1273 birds nested in seven of the old downy forests and around 3200 nests were made.
+18 birdtenders are working to preserve the tradition, compared to six or seven people when work on the World Heritage status began in 2000.

 Peacock season

-The bird watchers are out on the islands from April to July.
-In April, they collect seaweed that is placed on the rocks to dry.
-The seaweed is used in the nests, which are built from wood, stones and other available materials.
-Old seaweed and soil are removed before new, dried seaweed is made into nests.
-The purpose of making nests for the eider is to create an attractive and dry shelter.
-It protects the bird and at the same time keeps the dune clean and dry.
-If the duna is full of grass and moss, it becomes more time-consuming to clean.
+the birdtenders is out on the islands from April to July.
+In April, they collect seaweed that is laid out on the rocks to dry.
+The seaweed is used in the nests, which are built from wood, stone and other available materials.
+Old seaweed and soil are removed before new, dried seaweed is made into the nest.
+The purpose of making a nest for the eider is to create an attractive and dry shelter.
+It protects the bird and at the same time keeps the down clean and dry.
+If the down is full of grass and moss, it will be more time-consuming to clean.

-Once ea has found a suitable nest, she prepares it while her mate keeps her company.
+When Eider duck has found a suitable nest, she prepares it while her husband keeps her company.
 From May to June, the eggs are laid.
-This is when the males leave the breeding grounds, gather in flocks and head out onto the reefs to moult (change feathers).
-They return in September.
+Then the males leave the nesting sites, gather in flocks and go out to the reefs to molt (change their feathers).
+In September, they return.

-Ea pushes the down from her chest and places it under and around the eggs to hide and warm them when she leaves the nest to drink or wash.
-Once the chicks are out of the nest, they are warmed for a couple of days in the nest so that the down coat is dry.
-Then the perilous migration to the sea begins.
-The blackback hunts the chicks, and dangerous situations arise if the chicks get too far away from their mother, or if the weather is so bad that they cannot hear warning signals.
-For the rest of the summer, the chicks swim with their mother.
-She often gets good help looking after the chicks from lone eider females.
+Eider duck pushes the down from her chest and places it under and around the eggs to hide and warm them when she leaves the nest to drink or wash.
+When the chicks are out of the nest, they are warmed for a couple of days in the nest so that their down coat is dry.
+Then the dangerous migration to the sea begins.
+The black-backed gull hunts the chicks, and dangerous situations arise if the chicks get too far away from the mother, or if the weather is bad so that they do not hear warning signals.
+The chicks swim with the mother for the rest of the summer.
+She often gets good help in looking after the chicks from single eider females.

 World-class eiderdown